abinit/abipy/docs/graphical_interface.rst

-Calling ``get_structure`` with an AbiPy structure, creates a set of widgets that facilitate common operations such as exporting to a different format or generating a Abinit input file for GS calculations:
+Calling ``get_structure`` with an AbiPy structure, creates a set of widgets to facilitate common operations such as exporting to a different format or generating a Abinit input file for GS calculations:

 .. jupyter-execute::